raccurso/Sentiment_Analysis_Tensorflow_Spark/README.md

 ![alt text](https://github.com/raccurso/Sentiment_Analysis_Tensorflow_Spark/blob/master/images/Accuracy.jpg)

 The training process has been done in Google Cloud Platform, using the Dataproc service.
-The benchmark results of the training phase using from 6 to 20 instances is shown below.
+The benchmark results of the training phase, using from 6 to 20 instances, is shown below.

 ![alt text](https://github.com/raccurso/Sentiment_Analysis_Tensorflow_Spark/blob/master/images/Benchmark.jpg)